srikanthgodisela101293/CreditCards/README.md

 json-server --watch db.json

+ Optional: Install Globally and Add to PATH (If you want json-server to work as a direct command)

-npm install -g json-server (Run this command if your get error for above command)
+npm install -g json-server

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass